dragonflyoss/d7y.io/docs/operations/best-practices/security.md

 ## DDoS attacks

+DDoS is where an attacker uses multiple sources, such as distributed groups of malware infected computers, routers, IoT devices and other endpoints to orchestrate an attack against a target, preventing legitimate users from accessing the target.

 According to analysis of Dragonfly architecture, DDoS attackers can be divided into the following types:

 - Consumes the bandwidth of target network or service.